 Jessica Hallenbeck (Ph.D., MCIP) is the chair of the DOC BC Governance committee and sits on the Professional Development committee.
 She is also on the Executive of the DOC National Board.
 She is a co-owner and producer at Lantern Films, a documentary company founded on the belief that films should be driven by those who have lived the story.
 Her films have aired on Knowledge Network and have screened at Hot Docs, VIFF, and DOXA.
 She is currently a SSHRC postdoctoral scholar at Simon Fraser University’s School of Interactive Art and Technology.

-Bryan Sullivan – Sponsorship committee, Professional Development Committee
+Bryan Sullivan – Sponsorship committee, Professional Development, Membership Committee

-Bryan Sullivan is a producer, filmmaker and media professional with 22 years experience.
+Bryan Sullivan is a producer, filmmaker and media professional with 25 years experience.
 He specializes in developing, producing and delivering global content one-offs and series for broadcast, and premium interactive content for the public and private sectors.
-His recent broadcast credits include ‘Great Lakes Untamed: Source to Sea’ (TVO/SMITHSONIAN/TERRA MATER/ARTÉ), ‘America’s Wild Border: Northern Exposure’ (LOVE NATURE / SMITHSONIAN CHANNEL), ‘Takaya: Lone Wolf’ (BBC/CBC/ARTE), ‘America’s Wild Seasons: Spring; Summer; Autumn; and Winter’ (LOVE NATURE / SMITHSONIAN CHANNEL), and ‘The Secret Life of Owls’ (CBC).
+His recent broadcast credits include ‘Great Lakes Untamed: Source to Sea’ (TVO/SMITHSONIAN/TERRA MATER/ARTÉ), ‘America’s Wild Border: Northern Exposure’ (LOVE NATURE / SMITHSONIAN CHANNEL), ‘Takaya: Lone Wolf’ BBC/CBC/ARTE), ‘America’s Wild Seasons: Spring; Summer; Autumn; and Winter’ (LOVE NATURE / SMITHSONIAN CHANNEL), and ‘The Secret Life of Owls’ (CBC).
 Bryan just completed ‘RAT CITY’ for CBC’s The Nature of Things, which will be airing in early 2023.

 Jason Blackman has been working throughout his career to advocate for progressive change in communities.
 He holds a Master of Arts in Planning from the University of British Columbia.
 He has worked in the public and private sector in planning, government, and politics, including a term as an elected city councilor.
-Having also had the opportunity to assist with the production of documentary films I’ve come to understand how film can be a powerful storytelling tool that inspires change and connects people.
-I look forward to working to support DOC members and advocate for more opportunities to grow the local documentary film community and industry.
+Having also had the opportunity to assist with the production of documentary films, Jason has come to understand how film can be a powerful storytelling tool that inspires change and connects people.
+He looks forward to working to support DOC BC YT NT members and advocate for more opportunities to continue growing the local documentary film community and industry.